-In line with the Partnership Board approved Treasury Standard, the Group is required to hold a minimum amount of liquidity, made up of a mixture of cash and undrawn committed credit facilities.
-Liquidity requirements are managed in line with short and long-term cash flow forecasts and reviewed against the Group's debt portfolio and maturity profile.
-Surplus cash is invested in interest bearing accounts, short-term deposits and other short-term investments with sufficient, prudent liquidity determined by the above mentioned cash flow forecasts.
-The Group actively reviews and manages its cash holdings, sources of debt and committed credit facilities.
-Greater emphasis has been placed on cash balances providing a material portion of the Group's overall liquidity, with undrawn committed credit facilities complementing these balances.
-The Group has a £450.0m committed credit facility, maturing in November 2021 and a £50.0m committed credit facility maturing in March 2021.
-At the year-end, the Group had undrawn committed credit facilities of £500.0m (2019: £500.0m).
-In addition to these facilities, the Group had listed bonds at the year-end totalling £600.0m (2019: £875.0m), with £300.0m due to mature in 2034.
+In line with the Partnership Board approved Treasury Standard, the Partnership is required to hold a minimum amount of liquidity, made up of a mixture of cash and undrawn committed credit facilities.
+Liquidity requirements are managed in line with short and long-term cash flow forecasts and reviewed against the Partnership's debt portfolio and maturity profile.
+Surplus cash is invested in interest-bearing accounts, short-term deposits and other short-term investments with sufficient, prudent liquidity determined by the above mentioned cash flow forecasts.
+The Partnership actively reviews and manages its cash holdings, sources of debt and committed credit facilities.
+Greater emphasis has been placed on cash balances providing a material portion of the Partnership's overall liquidity, with undrawn committed credit facilities complementing these balances.
+The Partnership has a £450.0m committed credit facility, maturing in November 2021, and a £50.0m committed credit facility maturing in March 2021.
+At the year-end, the Partnership had undrawn committed credit facilities of £500.0m (2019: £500.0m).
+In addition to these facilities, the Partnership had listed bonds at the year-end totalling £600.0m (2019: £875.0m), with £300.0m due to mature in 2025 and the remaining £300.0m due to mature in 2034.
 The bonds have fixed coupons.
 Bank loans totalling £125.0m (2019: £125.0m) were agreed during 2018/19, of which £75.0m matures in 2021 and £50.0m in 2023.
 The loans have variable interest payments.
 The maturity profiles of financial debt are set out below.

-The Group's listed bonds, bank loans and committed credit facilities contain financial covenants.
-Throughout the year the Group maintained comfortable headroom against its covenants (for further detail see pages 12 to 13).
+The Partnership's listed bonds, bank loans and committed credit facilities contain financial covenants.
+Throughout the year the Partnership maintained comfortable headroom against its covenants (for further detail see page 50).

-7.1 MANAGEMENT OF FINANCIAL RISKS (CONTINUED)
+7.1 MANAGEMENT OF FINANCIAL RISKS CONTINUED

-7.1.2 LIQUIDITY RISK (CONTINUED)
+7.1.2 LIQUIDITY RISK CONTINUED